top of page

 As a guest on our hip-hop radio show, DJ Scream will share insights into his journey through mixtape culture, his role in shaping Atlanta’s hip-hop identity, and his vision for the future of the genre.
 Whether talking about radio, DJing, or producing, DJ Scream brings decades of experience and an unmatched perspective on the Southern hip-hop movement.

-Episode 55 opens with raw Hip Hop Trap energy as DJ Scream, 2 Chainz, Future, Waka Flocka, Gucci Mane, and Yo Gotti deliver an explosive remix of Hoodrich Anthem.
-Juicy J, Project Pat, and Migos keep the momentum with Come Up Off That, and Ace Hood's That Mode rounds off a Southern-heavy introduction.
+Mixtape Addict Episode 55 by DJ King Flow opens with raw Hip Hop Trap energy as DJ Scream, 2 Chainz, Future, Waka Flocka, Gucci Mane, and Yo Gotti deliver an explosive remix of Hoodrich Anthem.
+Juicy J, Project Pat, and Migos keep the momentum with Come Up Off That, and Ace Hood's That Mode rounds off a Southern Hip Hop-heavy introduction.
 Jimmymack then bridges into Conscious territory with Gen X Party.

-Boom Bap takes over with Leaders Not Followers by DJ King Flow, Lex Lakaiser & Dnzl Izm, followed by standout East Coast cuts from Gran Centennial including What’s My Name and Body Bag.
+Boom Bap takes over with Leaders Not Followers by DJ King Flow, Lex Lakaiser & Dnzl Izm, followed by standout East Coast Hip Hop cuts from Gran Centennial including What’s My Name and Body Bag.
 Dave East and Young Chris elevate the tone with Kiss The Sky, before Locksmith, The Heatmakerz & Joell Ortiz bring thought-provoking bars on Closed Caption.

 The lyrical fire continues as Grafh, Cory Gunz & Whispers unload Deep Dirt, and REKS & Artisin (AR16) keep the underground pulse strong with Super Powers.
 So Be It by The Clipse (produced by Pharrell) and Bars In The Booth (Session 8) by Ras Kass & DJ Premier are key highlights, embodying the essence of modern and classic Boom Bap.

-As the hour closes, Still by J Cliff, Mr B & Inos and Black Magic by Jae Haze & Rufus Sims reflect the show’s Conscious edge, while End Of An Era and Fan The Flame push harder Boom Bap aesthetics.
+As the hour closes, Still by J Cliff, Mr B & Inos and Black Magic by Jae Haze & Rufus Sims reflect the show’s Conscious Rap Music edge, while End Of An Era and Fan The Flame push harder Boom Bap aesthetics.
 The episode wraps with DJ King Flow’s in-depth interview with DJ Scream, shedding light on hip hop hustle, history, and the industry today.

-DJ King Flow Mixtape Addict episode 55 (first hour).
+DJ King Flow Mixtape Addict episode 55.

 Young Jeezy & DJ Scream - Popular Demand Freestyle